-- 1. May not concurrently serve trust roles.
-May not receive work reassignments. - 2.
-Operators with the requisite training and clearance may be reassigned to the position of administrator, officer or auditor after two years. - 3.
-Administrator, officer and auditor personnel who have not concurrently served in the position of operator may be reassigned to the position of administrator, officer or auditor after serving one full year as operator. - 4.
-Only personnel with a full two years of experience as a cyber security coordinator as well as the requisite training and clearance may be reassigned to the position of, administrator, officer, or auditor. - 5.
-Only personnel with a full two years of experience as an anti-virus and anti-hacking coordinator as well as the requisite training and clearance may be reassigned to the position of administrator, officer, or auditor.
+- (1) May not concurrently serve trust roles.
+May not receive work reassignments. - (2) System operators with the requisite training and clearance may be reassigned to the position of administrator, CA officer or internal auditor after two years. - (3) Administrator, CA officer and internal auditor who have not concurrently served in the position of system operator may be reassigned to the position of administrator, CA officer or internal auditor after serving one full year as system operator. - (4) Only personnel with a full two years of experience as a cyber security coordinator as well as the requisite training and clearance may be reassigned to the position of, administrator, CA officer, or internal auditor.

+(5) Only personnel with a full two years of experience as an anti-virus and anti-hacking coordinator as well as the requisite training and clearance may be reassigned to the position of administrator, CA officer, or internal auditor.